Kingston Bus Terminal

 Kingston Bus Terminal is the inter-city bus station in Kingston, Ontario, Canada.
 It is at 1175 John Counter Boulevard, adjoining the Kingston Transit head office and bus garage.
 This location is in the northern portion of Kingston near Highway 401, the main highway across Southern Ontario.
 The terminal has 4 bays to handle 4 buses at a time.
+At present, Megabus/Coach Canada is the only bus line that regularly uses the terminal.

 The station is open between 10:30 a.m. and 8:00 p.m. daily.
 Coq-O-Bec Rotisserie Chicken is located within the terminal, and there is a Tim Hortons next door.
 Parking for cars is available at the front the building, and for buses to the rear.

 Local buses operating in the area of the terminal are Kingston Transit Routes 2, 7, and 16.

 The facility opened in 1992, replacing the old bus terminal located on Division Street south of the 401.